leejoonli/code-every-day/log.md

 ## Thoughts

 Practiced more with nested SELECT and started learning about correlated subqueries.
 The code challenge was simple but I could've done some code golf and had a one line return statement.
 Will remember the if else return statement for later if possible.

+# Day 50 (3/23/2022)

+## Django, PostgreSQL database exercise 2

+Started another exercise using django and postgresql.
+Description is in the repository.

+## Thoughts

+Made initial commits and scaffolded out multiple files.
+Will need to install more packages and add urls.py and serializers.py.